 Based in Surfer’s Paradise, Gold Coast Racecourse boast a grass track that accommodates various distances up to 2100m.
 The ground has a large members stand, and grassed areas to view the track from.

-See our free weekly Gold Coast selections below:
+See our free weekly Gold Coast best bets for today: